chiarabuoncuore/abremipainters/index.md

 layout: default
 ---

-## Painters
 ## Introduction
-In this KE4H project, we explore the information available on the painters Marcantonio Chiarini (1652–1730) and Francesco Paolo Michetti (1851–1929) through the Wikidata Knowledge Graph.
+In this KE4H project, we explore available information about painters Marcantonio Chiarini (1652–1730) and Francesco Paolo Michetti (1851–1929) through the Wikidata Knowledge Graph.
 The purpose of this project is to provide the Knowledge graph with the information we found was missing by querying the Graph using SPARQL.

 ## Menu
 * [Topic](./topic.html)